martin-umed/martin-umed/README.md

 ### Hi there 👋

+I'm Martin, a software engineer for uMed.

+- I'm currently developing some awesome applications but I'm afraid details are under NDA...

 <!--
 **martin-umed/martin-umed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.